ptv-logistics/clients-ews-api/README.md

 Text
 Using client classes makes it easier and more convenient to integrate the API into an existing programming environment.
 We provide here clients for Java, C# and TypeScript.
 Alternatively you can generate the clients yourself by using this [tutorial](https://developer.myptv.com/en/resources/tutorials/general/how-generate-clients-ptv-developer-apis).

-Please refer to our [Routing API](https://developer.myptv.com/en/documentation/guide-ews-road-distance-api) documentation.
+Please refer to our [EWS Road Distance API](https://developer.myptv.com/en/documentation/guide-ews-road-distance-api) documentation.

 Language depending information:
 * **DotNet:** Please add the following nuget packages to your client project